 Ease of Setup

-This Baby Jogger earned an 8 of 10 for setup, tying with the regular City Mini and 4 points higher than the Baby Jogger City Select.
-It took us about 6 and 1/2 minutes to put this stroller together.
-The documentation for this stroller is only average; the instructions would be easier to follow if the three languages were separated into sections instead of occurring on the same page.
-There are no tools required to assemble this stroller.
+This Baby Jogger took us about 6:30 minutes to set up.
+The documentation is average, and the instructions would be easier to follow if the three languages were in different sections instead of the same page.
+There are no tools required.

 This stroller has a sportier feel than the other Baby Joggers and is easy to maneuver even in tight spaces.
-The wheels roll smoothly and it can be pushed with one hand in most of the time.
-For pushing and turning off-road this stroller is almost equally up to the challenge as it is on hard flat surfaces.
-The GT rolled over pretty much everything we threw at it without too much trouble.
-It is a little stiff to turn on grass, but it managed the better than some of the competition and parents will probably find they can make it over most terrains without cursing.
-However, if parents are looking for a true all-terrain option the BOB Revolution Flex is designed for off-road use as opposed to "capable of" occasional off-road use.
+The wheels roll smoothly and you can push it with one hand.
+For off-road, this stroller is equally up to the challenge as it is on flat surfaces.
+The GT rolled over pretty much everything without too much trouble.
+It is a little stiff to turn on grass, but it managed the better than some of the competition and parents will find they can make it over most terrains without cursing.

-The wheels are where the GT diverge from the City Mini with foam filled rubber instead of foam filled plastic.
+The wheels are where the GT diverge from the City Mini with foam-filled rubber instead of foam-filled plastic.
 The form and function of the GT's wheels are far better than its sibling.
 The GT has an adjustable handlebar and is about average for comfort.
-This stroller has two wheel suspension, but it does offer more padding on a sling style seat than its smaller sibling.
-The rubber tires combined with the padding make for a more comfortable experience than the non-GT City Mini.
+This stroller has two-wheel suspension, but it does offer more padding on a sling-style seat.
+The rubber tires combined with the padding make for a comfortable experience.

 Weight and Folded Size